 Stellenbosch American Express® Wine Routes

-The Stellenbosch Wine Route was founded in 1971.
-This was the first wine region in South Africa to establish a route along an organised network of wineries.
-As the oldest formal wine route, it’s not surprising that it boasts almost 200 wine and grape producers.
-Since 2002 it has been called the Stellenbosch American Express® Wine Routes and has been divided into these sub-regions:
+The Stellenbosch Wine Route was the first wine region in South Africa to establish a wine route along an organised network of wineries.
+The route boasts almost 200 wine and grape producers and due to its vastness is divided into a number of sub regions…

 Helderberg Wine Route

 The wineries that fall under the Helderberg Wine Route’s jurisdiction are all in and around the Somerset West area, a 30 minute drive from the city.
 Historic estates line up alongside cutting edge modern cellars, all producing a wonderful diverse array of wines.
 In recent times, it has acquired a reputation for producing impressive white wines, particularly Sauvignon Blanc and Chardonnay.

 A short drive north of the city will quickly have you in the Durbanville Valley.
 Most of the wine estates here offer wonderful dining in addition to their fabulous wines and many with spectacular views back across the ocean towards Table Mountain.